swiftlang/swift-evolution/proposals/testing/NNNN-targeted-interoperability-swift-testing-and-xctest.md

 Present and future Swift Testing APIs will be supported in XCTest if the XCTest API _already_ provides similar functionality.

-For example, the recently-pitched [test cancellation][] feature in Swift Testing is analogous to `XCTSkip`.
-If that pitch were accepted, this proposal would support interop of the new API with XCTest.
+For example, the [test cancellation][] feature in Swift Testing is analogous to `XCTSkip`.
+This proposal would support interop of that API with XCTest.

 On the other hand, [traits][] are a powerful Swift Testing feature which is not related to any functionality in XCTest.
 Therefore, there would not be